An Open Table where Love knows no borders

 A sermon on Revelation 21: 1-6 by Nathan Nettleton

-But in worship, we paint a picture of a world where God is in control and holds the whole creation in loving hands.
+But in worship, we paint a very different picture; a picture of a world where God is in control and holds the whole creation in loving hands.
 We pray and sing as though we were gathered around the throne of heaven and every creature was united in praise of one God.
 We wax lyrical about the reconciliation of heaven and earth, while outside our doors, the yawning chasm this side of reconciliation is a plague in the lives of most families, people groups, and nations.
-So what are we doing?
-The charge is not without basis and deserves an answer.
+Where are the signs of reconciliation in Gaza, in Ukraine, in Congo, or even in the screaming household next door.
+So what are we doing here?
+Are we in active denial, or just naively oblivious utopians.
+The charge is not without basis and it deserves an answer.

-I don’t know how many of you saw the Leunig cartoon in yesterday’s Age.
-It was all about yearning, and it defined yearning as “a well tended hope which has ripened slowly into a sweet, sensuous prayer.”
-Our gatherings for worship might then be described as the communal nurturing of that hope and praying of that sweet, sensuous prayer.
-And this is not the passive act of a people who are to timid or compliant to tackle the problems.
-Rather it is the necessary life-blood of a people who know that if they do battle with the beast without continuing to nourish the vision, they will eventually succumb to bitterness and despair.
-How many of those who marched in protest against the system in their youth are now, in mid-life, simply resigned to its dominance and protecting their slice of its cynical fruits?
+This is not the passive act of a people who are too timid or compliant to tackle the real problems.
+Rather it is the necessary life-blood of a people who know that if they are going to do battle with the beast, they need to be continuing to nourish the vision, or else they will eventually succumb to bitterness and despair.
+How many of those who marched in protest against “the system” in their youth are now, in mid-life, simply resigned to its dominance and protecting their slice of its cynical fruits?

 So let’s drink deeply.
 We’ll need it!
 Let’s drink deeply of the vision of the new creation as we continue to pray it into existence, so that might go out from here to live it into existence.
-I’ll get out of the way now, so that we might go on drinking it in.
+I’ll get out of the way now, so that we might return to our worship and prayer and go on drinking it in.

 0 Comments